dthphuong/card-detection-with-opencv/README.md

 A Python code that allowed detect namecard, business card, ATM/VISA card border using OpenCV library

 ## Installation

-You need to install OpenCV version 3.x.x or 4.x.x
+You need to install OpenCV version 3.x.x or 4.x.x and Google Vision SDK (take a look in References)

 ## Run